-Have you see those edgy coffee tables in catalogs this season?
-I used to call it a chunky edge, but apparently it’s referred to as a live edge table.
+Have you seen those edgy coffee tables in catalogs this season?
+I used to call it a chunky edge, but apparently, it’s referred to as a live edge table.
+And, the best part of this table is it is so easy!

 live edge coffee table

-I love the look of a live edge but the sticker shock shut down that idea.
-My husband suggested we (he) make it ourselves (himself).
-And, so we did and it turned out to be a easy DIY project.
-Here’s our secret; the wood slabs are pre-planed and sanded before we bring it home.
+I love the look of a live edge but the commercial pieces’ sticker shock shut down that idea.
+My husband suggested we make it ourselves.
+And, so we did and it turned out to be a low effort DIY project.
+Here’s our secret; the wood slabs are pre-planed and sanded before we brought it home.
 And no one needs to know except us.

 We found our Russian Olive “species” at a place in Denver appropriately named Denver’s Wood Slabs.
-Most of the wood slabs sold at Denver’s Wood Slabs are domestic hard woods salvaged from Denver and surrounding areas.
+Most of the wood slabs sold at Denver’s Wood Slabs are domestic hardwoods salvaged from Denver and surrounding areas.
+It’s like a little piece of Colorado history in our family room.

 Russian Olive Live Edge